StollLab/dive/README.md

     python setup.py develop

-For drawing graphs of the models, you will need `python-graphviz`, which can be installed with

-    conda install -c conda-forge python-graphviz

 <!-- A pre-built distribution can be installed using `pip`.

 First, ensure that `pip` is up-to-date.
 From a terminal (preferably with admin privileges) use the following command: